Education Specialist in Special Education

 - Transcripts - Official transcripts from EACH College and/or University you have attended.
 Must be in a sealed envelope from the institution or sent electronically from the institution directly to email@example.com.

-- GRE Score Report - Scores must be from within the last 5 years.
+- GRE Score Report (General Test)- Scores must be from within the last 5 years.
 Request that your scores be sent electronically to KSU (school code 5359).
 No department code is necessary.

 - Clear Renewable Georgia Teaching Certificate - To print a copy of your Georgia clear, renewable certificate, you may log onto www.gapsc.com.